display:none

 by Mar 4, 2026

 When confidential, personal or sensitive business information is entered into AI platforms without safeguards, businesses can expose themselves to serious confidentiality and privacy risk under Australian law.
-If your team is using AI, your employment contracts, contractor agreements and confidentiality clauses should address this clearly.

 1. The real risk: confidential and sensitive information

-AI systems generate responses based on the data they are trained on and the prompts they receive.
-If staff or contractors input client information, financial records, personal data or commercially sensitive details, that information may be retained or processed in ways that create legal risk.
+If staff or contractors input client information, financial records, personal data or commercially sensitive details, that information may be retained or processed in ways that creates legal risk.

 Businesses should clearly define in their contracts and internal policies: